harryho/blog-hugo/content/coding/javascript/js-note-1.md

 ## The most confused keyword and feature

-I am sure you know I am talking about.
-Yes, **this** is not only a powerful feature, but also often misinterpreted keyword.
+You may already guessed what I am talking about.
+Yes,  the**this** keyword.
+It is not only a powerful feature, but also often misinterpreted keyword.

 In JavaScript, we also have this concept inside a Function constructor when it is invoked using the “new” keyword, however it is not the only rule and “this” can often refer to a different object from a different execution context.